FINTLabs/fint-core-resource-server-security/README.md

-# FINT core resource server
+# FINT core resource server security

 ## Project Overview
 This project provides a resource server with a focus on security configurations, tailored for a Spring WebFlux environment.
 It includes custom JWT-based authentication mechanisms and role-based authorizations.